 High-profile London litigation includes advising Rolls-Royce on a £500 million agreement with the Serious Fraud Office in lieu of prosecution for bribery and corruption, representing Russian oil giant Tatneft at the Court of Appeal and taking on property tycoon Robert Tchenguiz from Stephenson Harwood.
 This is “big money commercial litigation work”, as one Debevoise insider puts it.

 Debevoise was founded in the Big Apple in 1931 and still boasts of its “strong New York roots”, while insisting that the London office “has its own voice and culture”.
 The firm’s name, incidentally, isn’t Frenchified as some might think — it rhymes with “noise”, like Theydon Bois on the Central Line.
 Grads who make it at Debevoise won’t need to consider living that far out ever again: with trainee salaries starting at £50,000, this is one of the highest-earning gigs in legal London.
 Pay packets are increased in “lockstep” with other lawyers in the same qualifying year, and at the giddy heights of partnership the money positively cascades in.
-Profit per equity partner (PEP) reached $3.27 million (£2.66 million) in the last financial year, with UK revenue up 13% to $929 million (£756 million).
-As the firm continues to grow, we’re told its 65 Gresham Street base is beginning to get “a little overcrowded”.
+Firmwide, Debevoise is in good financial shape.
+City revenue rose 9% to $151.6 million (£116 million) over the last financial year while global turnover saw a 13% uptick to surpass the $1 billion mark (£765.3 million).

 As with all megabucks US outfits, you lose in downtime what you gain in filthy lucre.
 The hours as part of the fabled litigation team “can be absolutely brutal” (and that seat is mandatory).
 “It’s never going to be a 9-6 (or even 7) job”, warns one insider, but you might at least get some flexibility: “the general attitude in my team is super laidback — come in when you want, if you want to do something in the evenings, that’s fine — so long as the work gets done.
 It does sometimes mean getting to a dinner and working afterwards until quite late, but I’d rather that than miss out on all my social commitments”.